Splitandfit

-The Bicep Hammer curl or neutral grip curls is a very effective exercise that targets not only the biceps but also the accessory muscles that are used in bending the elbow.
+Bicep Hammer curl is a very effective exercise that targets not only the biceps but also the accessory muscles that are used in bending the elbow.
 These include the upper arm muscles (long head bicep brachii and brachialis) and forearm (brachioradialis) muscles.

 What is Bicep Hammer Curl?